 Indeed the section on 'Woking's War of the Worlds' is an example of such 'notes', looking at H G Wells' famous science-fiction story, chapter by chapter, investigating the history behind the local places he mentions and illustrated by contemporary photographs, maps and in many cases the original drawings from the Victorian Pearsons Magazine (in which The War of the Worlds was first published in 1896).

-In 2016, as part of the celebrations marking the centenary of the end of the First World War, and in conjunction with the Woking Magazine, I will be writing up some of my notes for my Heritage Walks around Horsell, Byfleet and Old Woking.
+In 2018, as part of the celebrations marking the centenary of the end of the First World War, and in conjunction with the Woking Magazine, I will be writing up some of my notes for my Heritage Walks around Horsell, Byfleet and Old Woking.
 These will be appearing on the 'Walks' page (Horsell's being published there in March, with Byfleet's published in July and Old Woking's to follow later in the year).

 All the contents of this website are copyrighted and should not be reproduced in any form for commercial purposes without prior agreement.
 Anybody wishing to copy material for private and research study purposes may do so. © Iain Wakeford, 2018.